gitlabhq/gitlabhq/doc/ci/merge_request_pipelines/index.md

 pipeline except a merge request pipeline, it will not run.

-As you can see, this will help you avoid a lot of boilerplate where you'd need to add that only rule to all of your jobs in order to make them always run.
+As you can see, this will help you avoid a lot of boilerplate where you'd need to add that `only:` rule to all of your jobs in order to make them always run.
 You can use this for scenarios like having only pipelines with merge requests get a Review App set up, helping to save resources.